appuio/ops-techlab/README.md

 ## Introduction

 In the following guided and hands-on techlab we show the participants how to operate [OpenShift Container Platform](https://www.openshift.com/).
-If you did not already see the slides please have a look at [them](https://appuio.github.io/ops-techlab/#/).

-The lab covers automated installation and upgrades of OpenShift, troubleshooting and maintenance procedures as well as backup and restore of cluster configuration and resources.
+The labs cover automated installation and upgrades of OpenShift, troubleshooting and maintenance procedures as well as backup and restore of cluster configuration and resources.

 ## Contribution